Death of Cindy James: RCMP conclusions

-Over the course of the nearly seven years that Cindy had reported the various incidents, the RCMP spent an estimated CA$1–1.5 million of resources investigating her claims, but no evidence could be located to corroborate them.
+Over the course of the nearly seven years that Cindy had reported the various incidents, the RCMP spent an estimated CA$1–1.5 million worth of resources investigating her claims, but no evidence could be located to corroborate them.
 Because of this, authorities suspected that Cindy was inventing the incidents herself, and staging them to appear as though she were the victim of a violent stalker.
 Cindy expressed frustration with the police department, aside from one detective, Jerry Anderson.
 In a complaint she filed against the RCMP for her perceived dismissal by several officers, she positively singled out Anderson "for his patience, unfailing professional conduct and his exemplary investigation of this case...
 He is the only member of the RCMP I feel I can trust and be comfortable with."